AlexJones0/obfusCate/README.md

     > python3 --version
     ```

-    or perhaps `python --version`, depending on your python setup options.
+    or perhaps `python --version` or `py --version`, depending on your python path setup options.
 Make note of your python command, and use it from here on.

 2. In the project root directory, run the command

     ```
-    > py -m pip install -r requirements.txt
+    > python3 -m pip install -r requirements.txt
     ```

     to install the required python modules. *Hopefully*, installation of the *libclang* module will automatically install clang on your system if it is not already installed.
 If not, see the [Debugging section](#3-debugging) for possible help.